-All UCF instructors, regardless of course modality, must post their official syllabus to their published Webcourses using the Simple Syllabus tool by the first day of the session in which the course is taught.
-For GEP core courses, syllabi must be posted 45-days before the long semester begins in accordance with BOG Regulation 8.003.
+All UCF instructors, regardless of course modality, must post their official syllabus for each course section to their published Webcourses using the Simple Syllabus tool by the first day of the session in which the course is taught.
+For GEP core courses, syllabi must be publicly posted 45-days before the long semester begins in accordance with BOG Regulation 8.003.
+The syllabus within the Simple Syllabus tool is the official UCF syllabus for grade appeals and other academic decisions.
 For courses using a contract in lieu of a syllabus, that contract must be completed within the first two weeks of the semester.
 The university will maintain a centralized syllabus repository and store syllabi for five years.
 Departments are encouraged to hold regular discussions with all instructional personnel about policies relevant to their student populations to promote consistent communication of expectations to students and to support student and faculty success.

-Each syllabus must include the following sections (additional details below):
+Each syllabus must include the following sections outlined in detail below.
+Some of these sections are automatically populated in Simple Syllabus. (additional details below):

 - 1. Information from the official Schedule of Classes - 2.
-Instructor and GTA university contact information

-- 3. Explicit, public description of the course

-- 4. Intended student learning outcomes

-- 5. Course calendar that includes the sequence of course activity

-- 6. Assessment and grading procedures

-- 7. Course materials and resources

-- 8. Required core policy statements
+Instructor and GTA university contact information - 3.
+Explicit, public description of the course - 4.
+Intended student learning outcomes - 5.
+Course calendar that includes the sequence of course activity - 6.
+Assessment and grading procedures - 7.
+Course materials and resources - 8.
+Required core policy statements